exercism/gleam/exercises/concept/newsletter/.docs/instructions.md

 # Instructions

 Boris is a big model train enthusiast and has decided to share their passion with the world by starting a newsletter.
-They'll start by sending the first issue of the newsletter to friends and acquaintances that share the hobby, their email addresses stored in a text file.
+They'll start by sending the first issue of the newsletter to friends and acquaintances that share the hobby, their email addresses are stored in a text file.

 ## 1. Read email addresses from a file